AuRise Accessibility Checker

 Release Date: February 15, 2023

-• Major: First release to the public!
+• First release to the official WordPress plugin repository!